tantatinta/MATCHMAKER/README.md

-# Project1 Change name!
+# Welcome to MatchMaker!

-## Welcome to MatchMaker!
-The best stop before you give up on finding love!
+## The best stop before you give up on finding love!
 Please answer 5 simple questions and we will match you with the companion of your dreams.

 ### This site is based on a fun "bait and switch" concept to find you dogs for adoption instead of a human romantic partner.
 Hopefully, this site will bring more searches and awareness to dogs in need of love.